jerryzhao173985/reference_model/README.md

 These are the main script options for controlling the types of tests produced:

-* `--profile` - controls the TOSA profile, `tosa-bi` - for base inference integer tests (the default), `tosa-mi` - for the main inference floating point tests, or `all` - for both.
+* `--profile` - controls the TOSA profile, `tosa-pro-int` - for the integer profile tests, `tosa-pro-fp` - for the floating point profile tests, or `all` - for both (the default).
 * `--extension` - controls the TOSA extensions to create tests for, or `all` - for all extensions.
+By default no extensions will be enabled.
 See `--help` output for full list of extensions.
 * `--test-type` - selects `positive`, `negative` or `both` types of test.
 * `--output-type` - selects the output file type between `json`, `binary` or `both`.
 The default - `json` - converts NumPy data files and flatbuffer files into JSON for